 - public access computer

 - a wide collection of newspapers and magazines

 - dedicated gay, lesbian, bisexual and transgender collection.

 Loans, returns and renewals

-You'll find an after-hours return chute on Brown Street near the main entrance.
+The after-hours return chute is on Brown Street near the main entrance.

 8–10 Brown Street